yudit12/face-recognition-client/README.md

 # face-recognition
-## what the app ?
+## App features
 - user can sigin or signup
-- when sign up you can check if your password is strong enough when the user signin
+- when you sign up you can check if your password is strong enough

+when you signin
 - you can  enter a url of image and the image with the face detection appears
 - the application will count how many face detection you made